Submitty/submitty.github.io/_docs/developer/project_ideas.md

 1. **Streamline instructor configuration of automated grading**

-   Currently, instructors must write a configuration as a config.json (and any necessary additional files) and upload or store these files on the local file system.
-We would like to provide an alternate web GUI interface for creating basic on moderately complex autograding configurations.
-The goal would be to streamline the assignment configuration process for non-technical instructors, relevant for use in non-computer-science/non-programming courses.
+   Currently, instructors must write a configuration as a `config.json` (and any necessary additional files) and upload or store these files on the local file system.
+We would like to provide an alternate web GUI interface for creating basic or moderately complex autograding configurations.

    [Assignment Configuration Instructions](/instructor/autograding/specification)

    We have preliminary support for automated creation of expected output files (from and instructor solution -- currently limited to Python) and randomized test case input.
-This project will include documentation, examples, and extending output generation to instructor solutions in compiled languages.
+This project will involve multiple modules of Submitty including web UI development, integration, documentation, additional tutorial examples, and extending output generation to instructor solutions in compiled languages.

    [Open Issues related to Autograding](https://github.com/Submitty/Submitty/labels/Autograding)

-   _Expected Outcomes_:
+   _Expected Outcomes_: The goal would be to streamline the assignment configuration process for non-technical instructors, relevant for use in non-computer-science/non-programming courses.

-   _Experience Required_: Some programming experience, willingness to learn web and database development.
+   _Skills & Experience Required_: Some programming experience, willingness to
+   learn web and database development.
 Having served as a teaching assistant or instructor with experience in programming assignment design will be beneficial.